OathPros/COMP3/source/patterns/feedback/progress-bars.rst

 General Guidelines
 ------------------

-* If the operation is potentially destructive or resource intensive, consider adding pause and/or cancel buttons.
+* If an operation is potentially destructive or resource-intensive, consider adding pause and/or cancel buttons to the progress bar.
 * Where possible, progress bars should be displayed inline, and should have a close visual relationship with the content items or controls which represent the ongoing task.
 * In the past, progress windows were a popular way to present progress bars.
 These secondary windows would appear for the duration of a task, and would contain one or more progress bars.
 In general, progress windows are not recommended, since the consequence of closing the window can be unclear and they can obscure useful controls and content.